 The CELTA course has five units of study:

 The CELTA course has two components of assessment:

 You will be expected to teach for a total of six hours, working with classes at two different levels of ability.
 Assessment is continuous and is based on your overall performance during the six hours.

 You will be asked to complete four written assignments; one focusing on adult learning, one on the language system of English, one on language skills and one on classroom teaching.

-The certificate is awarded to candidates who meet the course requirements and whose performance meets or exceeds the criteria for both assessment components.
-Your progress is carefully monitored by the tutors throughout the course and final grade outcomes are as follows: Pass, Pass ‘B’, Pass ‘A’.
+The certificate is awarded to candidates who meet the course requirements and whose performance meets or exceeds the criteria for both components of assessment: your progress will be monitored by your tutors throughout the course.
+Successful completion is graded as: Pass, Pass ‘B’, Pass ‘A’.

 “The CELTA course that I took at St. Giles London Central was well worth the money spent.
 The tutors are extremely knowledgeable and experienced and they did a great job equipping us during our time as trainee teachers.
 The input sessions gave a great foundation on which to base our teaching practice”.Deborah Chew